 This sense of purpose is believed to be another important factor contributing to their longevity and good health.

 How are Blue Zone Findings Adding Value to Our Lives Today?

 The lessons learned from the Blue Zones are already driving conversations in health and wellness.
-Many healthcare professionals and organizations are beginning to realize that the traditional approach to healthcare, which focuses on treating disease after it has already developed, is not enough.
+Many healthcare professionals and organisations are beginning to realise that the traditional approach to healthcare, which focuses on treating disease after it has already developed, is not enough.

-Instead, they are starting to recognize the importance of preventative measures, such as promoting healthy eating, physical activity, and stress management.
+Instead, they are starting to recognise the importance of preventative measures, such as promoting healthy eating, physical activity, and stress management.

 Communities are also taking notice and starting to implement Blue Zones principles to improve the health and well-being of their citizens.
 For example, some cities are creating “walkable” communities, where people can easily walk or bike to work, school, and other destinations.

 This not only improves the health of the community but also helps to reduce traffic congestion and pollution.

 Other communities are starting to promote healthy eating by creating community gardens, farmers’ markets, and encouraging local restaurants to offer healthier options on their menus.
 This not only helps to improve the health of the community but also helps to support local farmers and businesses.

 Let’s take a look at some of the interesting characteristics of each of the original 5 Blue zones to see if we can figure out what are Blue Zones likely to help us within our parts of the world.

 Okinawa Blue Zone